-I hold 9-Band DXCC, DXCC MIXED/PHONE/CW, 5-Band WAC with 160m and 30m endorsements, WAZ CW, and WAS CW.
+I have completed 9-Band DXCC, DXCC MIXED/PHONE/CW, 5-Band WAC with 160m and 30m endorsements, WAZ CW, and WAS CW.
 I have also completed 160 meter WAS and 160 meter DXCC on CW.
 I have also actively worked on 160m WAZ in the past and lack just a few zones.
 Also numerous awards for CW Sweepstakes, IARU HF World Championship, Low Band Monitor WAC, The Stew Perry Topband DX Challenge and Texas QSO Party.

 My current passion is medium wave operation on 630 meters as a Part 5 experimental station with the callsign WG2XIQ.
 Station details below.

 I was first licensed in 1989 and have held an Extra class license since 1990.
 I also hold General Radiotelephone and 2nd Class Radiotelegraph commercial operators licenses (with radar endorsements) and do some engineering consulting work as time allows.
 I'm currently working on a PhD in Physical Chemistry and have a fascination with heavy and super heavy elements and their synthesis.

-Primary transmit antenna for 630-meters is an 80 foot tall vertical with 300 foot top loading wire over 130 - 100-ft radials.
+Primary transmit antenna for 630-meters is an 80 foot tall vertical with 300 foot top loading wire over 150 - 100-ft radials.
 The vertical is resonated by a motorized variometer controlled from within the ham shack.
 A matching network is in place to allow the system to also be used on 160-meters.
-I use dipoles for 10m-80m.
 Antenna base current monitoring of the 630-meter vertical is done remotely from the hamshack.
 Short beverages in popular directions, K9AY Terminated loops, multiturn resonant loops and coaxial shielded loops are used as low band receive antennas.

 I enjoy MF and LF propagation research and have spent a significant amount of time playing with WSPR, an automated beacon system on steroids.
 Learn more at http://wsprnet.org/drupal/